-In most defensive situations, you have an attacker at a distance of less than 7 yards, and you’re going to be aiming for an adult human torso.
+In most defensive situations, you have an attacker at a distance of fewer than seven yards, and you’re going to be aiming for an adult human torso.
 This pistol is easily capable of that.

 I think with $40 in ammo and some practice anyone can be proficient enough with this gun to protect themselves with it, but for serious defensive use, I’d say there are better options out there if you have an extra $150 to spend.

 That said, for $200, it makes a fantastic backup gun, glovebox gun, or even a primary self-defense tool if you’re on a tight budget.

 I’m all about making gun ownership more inclusive, and something that can be for everyone, and a lot more people can afford a $200 SCCY, than a $500 GLOCK if they need to defend themselves.

 That doesn’t mean the SCCY CPX-2 (or CPX-1) is necessarily for everyone though.

 In my mind, if you find yourself frequently leaving your gun at home because its too heavy or bulky ( I live in the South, I’ve done it many a time in the summer), then you may want to look at something smaller.
 If you have plenty of money, is an LC9s better?
 Or an S&W Shield or Bodyguard?

 Maybe.
 They’re certainly easier to shoot tight groups with because of the better triggers, and probably going to be a little bit more durable, and have a more reliable and well-known name behind them.